calyxir/calyx/docs/frontends/queues.md

 This Python code is aware of our [shared iterface](#shared-interface).
 The oracles are in [`fifo_oracle.py`][fifo_oracle.py], [`pifo_oracle.py`][pifo_oracle.py], and [`pifo_tree_oracle.py`][pifo_tree_oracle.py].
 They all appeal to pure-Python implementations of the queues, which are found in [`queues.py`][queues.py].
-The oracles also require, as command line arguments, the number of operations and the queue's length.
+Each oracle also requires, as command line arguments, the number of operations being simulated and the queue's length.

 #### Queue Call

 The steps above lay out `.data` and `.expect` files for our Calyx code.
-To actually pass a series of commands to a given queue implementation, we need to call the queue repeatedly with memories parsed from the `.data` file.
+To actually pass a series of commands to a given eDSL queue implementation, we need to call the queue repeatedly with memories parsed from the `.data` file.
-Unlike the above, this needs to happen at the Calyx level.
+Unlike the above, which happens at the pure Python level, this needs to happen at the eDSL level.

 This is exactly what [`queue_call.py`][queue_call.py] does.
 It accepts as a Python-level argument a handle to the queue component that is to be tested.